We Ranked Every Drink on the Starbucks Menu

 Nutritional info: 5 calories, 0 grams sugar

 This roast changes over the course of the year.
-Right now it’s the Italian Roast But when I go into the ‘Bucks, I’d rather drink something like a Mocha Frappuccino.
+Right now it’s Christmas Blend 2020, but when I go into the ‘Bucks, I’d rather drink something like a Mocha Frappuccino.

 Nutritional info: 5 calories, 0 grams sugar

-This roast is Veranda, although it too can change seasonally.
-It’s tasty, but it makes me want a Iced Caramel Cloud Macchiato.
+This roast is Christmas Blonde Roast 2020, although it also changes seasonally.
+It’s tasty, but it makes me want a Pumpkin Cream Cold Brew.

 Nutritional info: 5 calories, 0 grams sugar